 Our belief at Malet Lambert is that all pupils are entitled to Careers Education and Guidance which:-

-Careers Education is an integral part of the PSCHE programme for years 7 - 11.
+Careers Education is an integral part of the PSHE programme for years 7 - 11.
 Subject teachers are also encouraged to talk with pupils about their career aspirations and can refer pupils to careers staff to gather further information.
 Staff from local colleges and training providers attend parents’ evenings offering parents and pupils the opportunity to discuss progression routes after year 11.
 A Careers Fair is held annually allowing pupils from years 9, 10 and 11 to talk with a range of careers providers.
-In year 10, pupils visit local colleges as part of the Taster Days programme.
+In Year 10, pupils visit local colleges as part of the Taster Days programme.
 They also have the opportunity to take part in the flourishing Work Experience Scheme.
 In year 11, representatives from colleges and training providers deliver presentations to pupils before pupils complete applications through www.logonmoveon.co.uk .